openlookeng/hetu-core/hetu-docs/en/admin/audit-log.md

 hetu.auditlog.logconversionpattern=yyyy-MM-dd.HH
 ```

-Other audit logging properties include:
+The following is a detailed description of audit logging properties:

+`hetu.event.listener.type`: property to define logging type for audit files.
+Allowed values are AUDIT and LOGGER.

-`hetu.event.listener.audit.file`: Optional property to define absolute file path for the audit file.
+`hetu.auditlog.logoutput`: property to define absolute file directory for audit files.
 Ensure the process running the openLooKeng server has write access to this directory.

-`hetu.event.listener.audit.filecount`: Optional property to define the number of files to use

-`hetu.event.listener.audit.limit`: Optional property to define the maximum number of bytes to write to any one file
+`hetu.auditlog.logconversionpattern`: property to define the conversion pattern of audit files.
+Allowed values are yyyy-MM-dd.HH and yyyy-MM-dd.

 Example configuration file: